Merlin-Collaboration/Merlin/MerlinDocumentation/pages/APIChanges.md

 ## Version 5.02 {#APIChanges502}

+### Deprecation of ScaleBendPathLength and RingDeltaTProcess

+For lattices with no RF the longitudinal part of the transfer matrix will be unstable, which prevents LatticeFunctionTable calculations from working.
+Previously by setting a bend scale, RingDeltaTProcess was used to adjust the ct particle coordinate make the dynamics stable.
+This however required finding a value of the bend scale that would work for a given lattice.

+This has now been replaced by a simpler option.

+LatticeFunctionTable::SetForceLongitudinalStability();

+This achieves the same by directly changing the R_55 transfer matrix element.

 ### RandomNG changes

 RandomNG has switched from using the internal ACG random number generator to the Mersenne Twister algorithm found in the C++11 standard library.
 There are only minor changes to the RandomNG api.